awsdocs/amazon-personalize-developer-guide/doc_source/error-messages.md

 **Error:** *Cannot create a campaign\.
 More than 5 resources in ACTIVE state\.
 Please delete some and try again\.*

- You can have a total of active Amazon Personalize campaigns per region\.
+ You can have a total of 5 active Amazon Personalize campaigns per dataset group\.
 This quota is adjustable and you can request a quota increase using the [Service Quotas console](https://console.aws.amazon.com/servicequotas/)\.
 For a complete list of limits and quotas for Amazon Personalize, see [Amazon Personalize endpoints and quotas](limits.md)\.

 ## Recommenders \(Domain dataset group\)<a name="recommender-errors"></a>